joelparkerhenderson/simple_shipping/README.markdown

 Every service adapter has its own builders which know how to represent every separated model to build SOAP request for a specific service.
-For example to represent Package model FedEx adapter has Fedex::PackageBuilder and UPS adapter has Ups::PackageBuilder.
+For example to represent Package model, the FedEx adapter has Fedex::PackageBuilder and the UPS adapter has Ups::PackageBuilder.
 All these model builders inherit SimpleShipping::Abstract::Builder.

 Request builders are used to build whole request for the service.
 They inherit